 • AI tools should not be used to falsify human likenesses without express consent.
 This includes, but is not limited to, text, images, and videos.

-• Use of meeting assistantscon IA
+• Use of meeting assistantswith AI

-Meeting attendeescon IA They usually storetranscripts and other meeting data, such as videos or email addresses, in unauthorized locations and under various complex privacy agreements.
-These mayser invitados tothe meetingpor otrosparticipants, sometimes automatically.The meeting organizer should ensure that any unrecognized external participants are questioned.
+Meeting attendeeswith AI They usually storetranscripts and other meeting data, such as videos or email addresses, in unauthorized locations and under various complex privacy agreements.
+These maybe invited tothe meetingby othersparticipants, sometimes automatically.The meeting organizer should ensure that any unrecognized external participants are questioned.

 If you are using an AI tool for meeting transcription, then you should